golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 - provide operation like deposits, exits, transfer, account unlocking,
 - delegate transaction's signing to the Identity service,
 - notify Payment service about committed transactions,
-- retry operations that failed to due non-critical causes.
+- retry operations that failed due to non-critical causes.

 Here is a checklist that driver implementors would want to follow:

 - [] Fork the Yagna repository and clone it locally to start working on the code,
-- [] Implement all methods from `PaymentDriver` trait, some of the them are describe in the section below,
+- [] Implement all methods from `PaymentDriver` trait, some of them are described in the section below,
-- [] Your implementation can also benefits from database handling code and backgroud tasks in `cron` module, but it is not mandatory to use them,
+- [] Your implementation can also benefit from database handling code and background tasks in `cron` module, but it is not mandatory to use them,
-- [] Make a new driver builds and starts with the Yagna daemon.
+- [] Make a new driver build and start with the Yagna daemon.
 See instructions bellow,
 - [] Test and verify it's working using instructions from the section bellow,
 - [] Send us a Pull Request.